ovr/phpsa/docs/04_Components.md

 ### Compiler

-The Compiler can compile your PHP Code version 5.2 to 7.0 and can notice every syntax error (and in the future language level errors).
+The Compiler can compile your PHP Code version 5.2 to 7.1 and can notice every syntax error and some language level errors (those can be turned off via configuration).

 ### Analyzer